TheRyoSaeba/Farlight-DMA/README.md

 # Farlight 84 DMA

-My First  WIP Attempt at an unreal Engine Cheat coming from Crossfire...
+My ~~First~~  WIP Attempt at an unreal Engine Cheat ...

 Very Messy...
 Originally was working on Marvel Rivals Based on Base from [Rivals DMA](https://github.com/boggymc/MarvelRivals-DMA) But i got Banned, Then i had a Delta Force ESP going before ban and encryption same for ABI...
-So i decided to use farlight
+So i decided to use farlight , this was the second version i made.

 ## Completed
 - Basic ESP